epikswagmaster/epikswagmaster/README.md

-  <sub>// c+h is always fine! i sometimes even cuddle skins I like
+  <sub>// c+h is always fine! i often cuddle skins I like or those mentally unwell with cudcomf

   <sub>// do not copy skins please, SOME inspo is fine